Editorial Policy and Content Standards

 Corrections and Reader Feedback

 If you believe something on our site is inaccurate, unclear, or outdated, we want to know.
-Please contact us with (1) the page URL and (2) the specific statement you’re referencing, along with what you believe is incorrect.
+Please contact us with the page URL and the specific statement you’re referencing, along with what you believe is incorrect.
+We review credible correction requests and update pages when appropriate.

 Testimonials and Privacy